 24. Boxer

 The Boxer stands around 25 inches (64 cm) tall.
 Originating from Germany, they were originally bred for bull baiting.
-Despite their bloody history, Boxers are playful, energetic, and possess a strong desire to please their families!
+Despite their bloody history, Boxers are playful, and energetic, and possess a strong desire to please their families!

 25. Alaskan Malamute